Izzys-Imaginarium/tdb-lore/_posts/2024-12-07-tdb-students.md

 Star Sign: Virgo
 Blood Type: AB
 Personality: cheerful, energetic, optimistic, happy
 Notes: Haru keeps an anomalous white bunny-like creature named Peekaboo in a baby sling with him most of the time.
+Haru likes energy drinks.
+Haru is always working hard to care for all the animals in Jabberwock.

 ---